“I wish for a horror experience”

 Until the age of 10, Amy was a happy, healthy girl, who loved to watch scary Netflix programmes and read Goosebumps books.

-When Amy was diagnosed with leukaemia, a type of childhood blood cancer, doctors said that if she hadn’t gone to hospital that day she could have died in her sleep within days.
+When Amy was diagnosed with leukaemia, a type of blood cancer, doctors said that if she hadn’t gone to hospital that day she could have died in her sleep within days.
 She went to her GP at 8am and was having her first treatment that night.
 She didn't come home for seven weeks.

 Intensive chemotherapy made her very poorly.
 She quickly lost three stone in weight and had to stay inside, away from people because of the high risk of infection.

-She missed a big chunk of year six and missed her friends terribly but her school was brilliant and FaceTimed her on World Book Day to keep her involved.
+She missed a big chunk of Year Six and missed her friends terribly but her school was brilliant and FaceTimed her on World Book Day to keep her involved.
 When prom came around, Amy had chemo early that day so that she could still join in with her friends.

-Her mum, Ciara, who's a nurse, gave up work to stay with Amy in hospital Monday-Friday, and dad Arron worked to support the family Monday-Friday and stayed with Amy over the weekends, with each caring for Amy’s two siblings at home in between.
-The family was torn apart, not sleeping under the same roof for nine months.
+Her mum, Ciara, who's a nurse, gave up work to stay with Amy in hospital from Monday to Friday, while her dad Arron worked to support the family during the week and stayed with Amy at weekends, with each caring for Amy’s two siblings at home in between.
+The family was torn apart and didn't sleep under the same roof for nine months.

-Amy’s leukaemia can’t ever be cured, but she’s in remission and will need regular check-ups.
+Amy’s now in remission and has regular check-ups.
 She rang the end of treatment bell in September 2018 and decided that a wish could give her the fresh start she needed.

 The adrenaline rush of watching horror movies fascinates Amy, so Wishgranter Dan planned a super-scary adrenaline-fuelled mission for Amy and her best friends, followed by a pizza party!

-On the day of her wish, the limo pulled up and the level of excitement amongst Amy and her friends rocketed!
-As they told each other ghost stories, they had music playing, fizzy pop, and sweets.
+On the day of her wish, the limo pulled up and the excitement levels amongst Amy and her friends rocketed!
+As they told each other ghost stories, they had music playing, fizzy pop and sweets.
 At the haunted house, the excitement and giggling turned to nerves as everyone pushed Amy to the front.
-By the end, they were taking selfies with the ghosts and buzzing with excitement.
+By the end of the experience, they were taking selfies with the ghosts and buzzing with excitement.

-Amy’s mum, Ciara, said; “It was more than what she expected from her wish – she said it was the best experience ever!
+Afterwards Ciara said:“It was more than she expected from her wish – she said it was the best experience ever!
 At some points during treatment I didn’t think she’d make it out of hospital – it was my worst nightmare, so when Amy said her wish was for a ‘horror experience’, I thought she was mad!

 "We were supposed to be her rock through all of this, but she ended up being ours.
 I applied to Make-A-Wish for Amy because I wanted her to have something to draw a line under what’s happened and celebrate the fact it’s all over and that we can close that chapter of her life."